leokon/pybuster/README.md

 --ignorewildcard      Continue operation as normal when wildcard returns a positive status code --timeout             HTTP request timeout in seconds (default: 10)
 ```

+## Planned features
+* Crawl pages looking for paths to add to the queue
+* "Grep mode", specify positive results based on a regex instead of a HTTP status code